dylorr/Shot-Chart-Scout/README.md

-# Web Shot Chart Scout Tool
+# Shot Chart Scout Tool
 Created using R, Shiny, Todd Schneider's [BallR] (https://github.com/toddwschneider/ballr) and Luke Benz's [ncaahoopR] (https://github.com/lbenz730/ncaahoopR)

 ## Visualize and aggregate shot chart data from any player, on any team from any year.